scieloorg/Web-Windows/docs/source/howtoinstall_scielowebwin.rst

         .. image:: img/en/scielo027.png

-    7. Install the CISIS tool at the SciELO Site diretories
+    7. Install the CISIS tool at the SciELO Site directories

         Download the `CISIS package <http://wiki.bireme.org/en/index.php/CISIS>`_ from the BIREME products website and extract it at c:\\var\\www\\scielo\\proc\\cisis>.